IvyStreeter/Unix/README.md

 # we can also use pipe to remove the creation of the lengths file
 we -l *.fileextension | sort lengths | head -1

+# This programming model that takes a standard input and redirects the standard output to another process is called pipes and filters.
+It is encouraged to write Unix in pipes and filters for legibility and conciseness

+###### Episode 5: Permissions ######

+# Who can see, change, run programs?
+# We can view the permissions using the -l flag
+ls -l

+# -rw-rw-r-- gives us information regarding user/group/everyone else and what they can do to the file

+# r is read, w is write, x is execute, - is off

+# the first character gives us file type, - for file, d for directory

+# the next 3 letters tells us user owner permissions

+# the next 3 gives group permissions,

+# the last 3 is everyone else